 The issue of access to technical information by independent repairers has been contentious for many years.
-The ACCC received many submissions from participants in the independent automotive repair and maintenance sector (referred to in this study as the 'independent sector'), which includes independent repairers, manufacturers and suppliers of aftermarket parts and tools, aftermarket diagnostic tool manufacturers and commercial publishers of technical information.
+The ACCC has received many submissions from participants in the independent automotive repair and maintenance sector (referred to in this chapter as the 'independent sector'), which includes independent repairers, manufacturers and suppliers of aftermarket parts and tools, aftermarket diagnostic tool manufacturers and commercial publishers of technical information.
 The ACCC also received submissions from industry associations representing interests in the independent sector, and insurers.
 These submissions generally claimed that car manufacturers are imposing barriers on access to the technical information needed to repair and service new cars.

-Car manufacturers and industry associations representing their interests, and those of dealers, contended that technical information is available, and that access to technical information has been facilitated through a voluntary agreement negotiated within the industry in 2014 (the Heads of Agreement).
+Car manufacturers and the industry association representing their interests, as well as the industry association representing dealers, contended that technical information is available, and that access to technical information has been facilitated through a voluntary agreement negotiated within the industry in 2014 (the Heads of Agreement).
 The Heads of Agreement is further discussed at section 4.1.2.